phetsims/sun/docs/RadioButtonGroup.md

 * Radio button groups in PhET Simulations start with a radio button selected (I have not found one that does not).

 ## Aesthetic Considerations
-* Label text - succinct and does the label sound good when read together with "selected / not selected" or "checked / not checked"?
-For example, "10 by 10, selected", "Show all charges, selected".
+* Label text - is succinct and hopefully sounds good when read together with "selected".
+For example, in Area Model, the first Area Grid Size radio button, might sound like, "10 by 10, selected".
+In Balloons and Static Electricity, user may hear, "Show all charges, selected".
 * Focus highlight - light focus around group, thicker pink focus around selected item.

 ## Accessibility Considerations